Joseph Frank (writer): Work

+Frank's multi-volume biography of Fyodor Dostoevsky has been called the best biography of Dostoevsky in any language, including Russian.
+As a scholar of comparative literature, Frank earned honors including the Modern Language Association's James Russell Lowell Prize (1977 and 1986) and the Distinguished Contributions Award of the American Association for the Advancement of Slavic Studies (2008).
+As professor emeritus of Slavic languages and literatures at Stanford, Frank's critical work extended to other Russian and Ukrainian authors, too, from Nikolai Gogol and Alexander Herzen to Roman Jakobson and Mikhail Bakunin.

+Biographer of Dostoevsky

 Frank began work on his Dostoevsky biography in the 1970s.
 Originally conceived as a single volume, it ultimately grew to five volumes totaling more than 2,400 pages.
 A single condensed version of the five volumes was published in 2010 under the title Dostoevsky: A Writer in His Time.
-It has been called the best biography of Dostoevsky in any language, including Russian.
-As a scholar of comparative literature, Frank earned honors including the Modern Language Association's James Russell Lowell Prize (1977 and 1986) and the Distinguished Contributions Award of the American Association for the Advancement of Slavic Studies (2008).

 In 2019, Princeton University Press published Lectures on Dostoevsky, a collection of Frank's never-before-published Stanford lectures on Dostoevsky's major works.